Tertullian: Moral principles

-Tertullian in modern days has been criticized as misogynistic, on the basis of the contents of his De Cultu Feminarum, section I.I, part 2 (trans.
+Tertullian has been criticised as misogynistic, on the basis of the contents of his De Cultu Feminarum, section I.I, part 2 (trans.
 C.W.
 Marx): "Do you not know that you are Eve?
 The judgment of God upon this sex lives on in this age; therefore, necessarily the guilt should live on also.
 You are the gateway of the devil; you are the one who unseals the curse of that tree, and you are the first one to turn your back on the divine law; you are the one who persuaded him whom the devil was not capable of corrupting; you easily destroyed the image of God, Adam.
 Because of what you deserve, that is, death, even the Son of God had to die."

+The critic Amy Place notes, however, that "Revisionist studies later rehabilitated" Tertullian.
+This is discussed by other theorists such as Benjamin H. Dunning.

 Tertullian had a radical view on the cosmos.
 He believed that heaven and earth intersected at many points and that it was possible that sexual relations with supernatural beings can occur.